o3de/o3de.org/content/docs/user-guide/_index.md

 ## Integrated with Twitch {#lumberyard-aws-twitch}

-Lumberyard is integrated with Twitch so that you can build games that engage with more than 1\.7 million monthly broadcasters and more than 100 million monthly viewers on Twitch\.
+O3DE is integrated with Twitch so that you can build games that engage with more than 1\.7 million monthly broadcasters and more than 100 million monthly viewers on Twitch\.

 ### Twitch ChatPlay {#lumberyard-aws-chatplay}

-The Twitch ChatPlay feature within Lumberyard helps you build gameplay that interacts in real time with Twitch viewers\.
+The Twitch ChatPlay feature within O3DE helps you build gameplay that interacts in real time with Twitch viewers\.
 For example, you can build a game where viewers can vote on game outcomes, gift power\-ups to their favorite players, or change the level based on the number of viewers watching the player\.

 For more information, see [Twitch ChatPlay System](/docs/user-guide/features/gems/chatplay/intro.md)\.

 ## Free with Source {#lumberyard-aws-source}

-Lumberyard is free, including source code\.
-You can customize Lumberyard for your team and vision for your project today, and for future projects\.
+O3DE is free, including source code\.
+You can customize O3DE for your team and vision for your project today, and for future projects\.
 There are no seat fees, subscription fees, or requirements to share revenue\.
 Only pay for the AWS services that you choose to use\.

-For more information, see the [Lumberyard Licensing FAQ](https://aws.amazon.com/lumberyard/faq/#licensing)\.
+For more information, see the [O3DE Licensing FAQ](https://aws.amazon.com/lumberyard/faq/#licensing)\.